International Steps to Admission

 • View illustrated instructions on how to send documents through WES [pdf].

-• SJSU will accept the WES document-by-document or course-by-course evaluation (Basic or ICAP), the ACEI basic report or course-by-course report, and the IEE general report or course-by-course report (Provisional evaluations from IEE are accepted).
+• SJSU will accept the WES document-by-document or course-by-course evaluation (Basic or ICAP), or the ACEI basic report or course-by-course report.
 The course-by- course reports offered by these evaluation services are for applicants applying to multiple schools that require international credential evaluations.
 You can decide which service you prefer.

-• We will receive the completed evaluation directly from WES, ACEI, and IEE electronically.
+• We will receive the completed evaluation directly from WES or ACEI electronically.
 Documents sent by applicants to SJSU will not be accommodated.

 • 7th semester marksheets are required for applicants with a degree in progress.